lambla0/Assignment1/README.md

 ### phone.css
 # - copied styles from full
 # - Screen width max 600px because most phones fall under this width

+# Phase 5

+### full.css
+# - I used a linear gradient in the header background 135 degree angle to give a transition effect from black to grey, making the title and navigation stand out

+# - I used a dark monochromatic color scheme for my portfolio, the main colors are black, grey, and white, which keep the design clean and professional.

+# - I fixed mistakes found through the validator